How to Make a Piano Sing

 Figure 7.
 Possible phone placements for your experimental setup.

-- In the app, start a new recording for your first test note and press the record button.
+- In the phyphox app, start a new recording for your first test note by pressing the play button.

 - Hold the C2 (two octaves below middle C) string open.
 Again, depress the key very slowly so that the damper is lifted up, but the hammer does not cause the string to vibrate.
 There should be no sound.
 If you do hear sound, let go of the key, wait a second or two (the damper will contact the string and silence it), and try again.